Art of the Book

 Just a Few Lines

-This book celebrates the lost ritual of hand-written letter-writing.
-It grew out of a goal to celebrate my mother’s 80th birthday with her.
-I selected, cut, arranged, and decorated about 80 handwritten lines from letters she sent to me after I went off to college.
+This one-of-a-kind book was an 80th birthday gift for a one-of-a-kind human: my mother.
+It also celebrates the lost ritual of hand-written letter-writing.
+I selected, cut, arranged, and decorated about 80 handwritten lines from letters my mother sent to me after I went off to college.
 In the process of extracting samples that spanned many months of time, an essence of long-distance longing and love emerged as a single, narrative poem.
 The book is made with acrylic paint and collage on paper panels bound as an accordion with linen tape and ribbon.
 Read the full story about this project here.

 Closed size: 9 x 2.5 x 1.5 inches

 Open display size: 9 x 60 inches